-- Mrs. Puff just can't catch a break in "Summer Job".
+- Mrs. Puff just can't catch a break.
 In it, she's forced to work at the Krusty Krab to repair for accidental damages (that happened when she tried to outrun SpongeBob), with SpongeBob constantly taking her down a peg like a stereotypical teacher.
 It's not funny even, it just makes you wanna give Mrs. Puff a hug or reassurance.

 - Even if it is just Plankton in disguise as SpongeBob's great grandmother, you'll really feel bad for SpongeBob when the decoy of Plankton is shredded by the garbage disposal, causing him to bawl his eyes out under the assumption that a long lost relative is dead.